-The Peace Corps is committed to successful implementation of the Kate Puzey Act, and over the past three years, has strived to design a program with real impact.
-Below is a brief summary of the agency's progress.
-This summary does not include provisions that are being implemented solely by Peace Corps' Office of Inspector General (OIG).
-Quality improvement is a continuous effort, and the Peace Corps is constantly monitoring and evaluating its program to identify opportunities for greater efficiency and effectiveness.
+The Peace Corps has fully implemented the Kate Puzey Act and worked diligently to design and implement a program with real impact.
+Below is a brief summary of the agency's execution.
+This summary does not include provisions implemented solely by Peace Corps' Office of Inspector General (OIG).
+Peace Corps' program was designed for continuous improvement, including the collection of qualitative and quantitative data, to identify opportunities for greater efficiency and effectiveness on an ongoing basis.